 What Makes Medicare SELECT Different?

 Since the plan can negotiate prices with the health care providers in the network, Medicare SELECT plans often have less expensive premiums than traditional Medigap.
+This can make a SELECT plan extremely attainable for a senior that’s living on a budget.

 However, because Medicare SELECT plans focus on specific areas, they are not offered everywhere.
 It’s very possible that the Medicare Supplement insurance companies in your area do not offer Medicare SELECT plans.

 If you’re looking at Medicare plans, a Medicare SELECT plan is worth checking out.
 The most important step is to consider the network.
 If you want to keep your current primary care physician, it’s especially important to see that they’re included as a covered health care provider in that plan’s network.
+One advantage of a Medicare SELECT plan is that you can try it for 12 months and switch back if you don’t like it.
+At any point within that period, you can disenroll.
+You can then enroll in a standard Medigap plan.

 All told, a Medicare SELECT plan isn’t for everyone, but can help many seniors find affordable coverage to bolster Original Medicare.
 If there’s a Medicare SELECT plan near you that has a suitable network, this may be a great option that may save you money while offering the same quality coverage you’ve come to expect.